-Provides guidance and resources for students, families, and district use during our school closure period: ODE Guidance, Family and Educator Resources, Professional Learning Resources for Educators, and Additional Supporting Recommendations.
+Provides guidance and resources for students, families, and district use during the 2020-2021 school year.

 During the 2009 Session, the Legislature passed Senate Bill 348 in an attempt to respond to the serious issue of sports-related concussion injuries as a result of inappropriate treatment and diagnosis.
 This legislation requires individuals engaged in athletic coaching in Oregon be annually trained in recognizing the signs and symptoms of a concussion and how to seek proper medical treatment for a person suspected of having a concussion.